Bassetlaw District Council has the power to award additional relief known as 'discretionary relief' to:

 If refusal to grant an award of Discretionary Rate Relief would lead to the organisation suffering financial hardship, the Council may consider other relief’s available for example Hardship Relief.

 Applications for Discretionary Rural Rate Relief may be received from small businesses situated in parishes with a population of less than 3,000 and subject to strict rateable value restrictions.
 The qualifying parishes are shown in the Rural Settlement List which is updated each year, the most current shown at Appendix B. These ratepayers are more likely to be private individuals and commercial organisations (as opposed to charitable or not for profit organisations).

 Qualifying sole post offices, general stores, petrol filling stations, food shops and public houses will automatically receive 50% Mandatory Relief.

 The Council will review all awards annually.
-The renewal process will be managed by the Business Rate Team Leader who will ensure that the organisations receiving relief continues to satisfy all the necessary criteria.
+The renewal process will be managed by the Business Rates Team Leader who will ensure that the organisations receiving relief continues to satisfy all of the necessary criteria.